-Have a hardwood floor that needs to be patched?
+Wondering how to patch a hardwood floor?
 This tutorial teaches you how to replace hardwood floor boards so you can save your flooring.

 What is one of the most sought after features of an old house?
 Something that you hope for when you remove dingy carpets and old linoleum?